manuel-uberti/filmsinwords/_posts/2020-08-09-fifty-shades-of-criticism.md

     <em>Fifty Shades of Grey (Sam Taylor-Johnson, 2015)</em>
 </p>

-What this piece aims to do is subverting a piece of writing which can barely call itself a review.
+What this piece aims to do is subverting a writing which can barely call itself a review.
 Let’s call it a short-review to hide its blatant rant side.
 It’s a write-up on Sam Taylor-Johnson’s *Fifty Shades of Grey[^1]* which I am going to take apart paragraph by paragraph because I want to offer a different opinion, mostly an opposite one, on each and everyone of them.
 By the way, I wrote the words I am about to destroy.

 > First things first: I know nothing about the book, I know nothing about the
 > director, and I didn't even notice this film when it came out.
 There, my